 It wasn’t long before these relaxed cannabis laws spread to many other states.
 And with America’s influence on the rest of the western world, it’s not difficult to see how legal recreational use of marijuana could spread further still.
 Canada legalised the drug completely in 2018, for example.

 However, although attitudes towards marijuana use are softening around the world, it’s still very much illegal in the UK.
 Normally cannabis possession is dealt with by the Police, with a £90 fine or a warning, while possession of other Class B drugs can be lead to imprisonment for up to five years.

-With that in mind, we would always recommend against bringing it back into the country.
+With that in mind, we would always recommend against bringing marijuana back into the country, even if it is in edible form.
 Although you may only have a small amount confiscated if it’s found on your person, it’s still illegal and wherever you’re flying from may have a different policy towards smuggling it through the airport.